kashirin-alex/swc-db/docs/configure/properties/libswcdb_fs/hadoop.md

-# Hadoop Filesystem - Configuration Properties
+# The SWC-DB Hadoop Filesystem - Configuration Properties
-The Hadoop Filesystem Library can be configured with these configuration properties.
+The SWC-DB Hadoop Filesystem Library can be configured with these configuration properties.

 * ### swc.fs.hadoop.cfg.dyn
 ```STRINGS```